Flyves/Dropshot-Renderer/README.md

 ### Executing program

 1) Place a black and white version of the video you want to render in `./src/main/resources/video/`.
-Make sure it is called `bad.mp4`.
+By default, the `Python Monitor` expects the name to be `bad.mp4`, but you can change it in `./src/main/python/AppMonitor/userpaths.cfg`.
 2) Run the `./src/main/python/AppMonitor/main.py` script in administrator.
 Make sure you are using the python installation that comes with the RLBot framework.
 3) Once the rendering is done, you can use something like [ffmpeg](https://ffmpeg.org/) to create a video from images.